acadia2025/website/workshops.md

 ## Submission Process

-Please fill out and submit your submission form by May 4th.
+Please fill out and submit your submission form by ~~May 4th~~ May 19.
 Proposals will undergo a juried review process, and successful applicants will receive funding to cover travel, materials, and an honorarium.

 [Submission form](https://forms.gle/4ABebzhwSYdBQCAJ6)